 Amid mounting protests and reported pressure from Belarusian authorities, Tikhanovskaya fled to Lithuania Tuesday and later released a cryptic video saying she “took a very difficult decision” to leave Belarus.

 Meanwhile, protests have continued in Belarus and Lukashenko has detained detractors, arresting more than 6,000 people.
-At least two protestors have died, and numerous others report abuse at the hands of the Belarusian authorities, which world leaders have condemned.
+At least two protesters have died, and numerous others report abuse at the hands of the Belarusian authorities, which world leaders have condemned.
 Humanitarian groups including Amnesty International and the Committee to Protect Journalists have also called on the regime to halt its attacks on the press.

 Lukashenko’s regime appears undeterred by accusations of humanitarian abuse.
-Belarusian state TV Wednesday broadcast video footage of six visibly beaten protestors with their hands bound behind their backs promising to give up.
+Belarusian state TV Wednesday broadcast video footage of six visibly beaten protesters with their hands bound behind their backs promising to give up.
 “Will we be making a revolution?” a guard asks them.
 “No, never,” two reply.

 Nonviolent protests carried on in Belarus, including a group of women in the nation’s capitol, Minsk, Thursday forming what they called a “chain of solidarity,” holding hands and waving flowers and flashing peace signs.